 As the parent of a child with bipolar disorder, there's a lot you can do to keep your child well.
 Here are some suggestions.

-Follow the medication schedule.
-You absolutely must make sure that your child gets the medication he or she needs for bipolar disorder.
+- Follow the medication schedule.
+You absolutely must make sure that your child gets the medication they need for bipolar disorder.
 Use timers, pillboxes, notes, or whatever it takes for you to remember.
-If your child needs medication at school, talk to his or her teacher or school nurse -- schools may not allow students to take medication on their own.
+If your child needs medication at school, talk to their teacher or school nurse -- schools may not allow students to take medication on their own.

-Monitor side effects.
-The drugs used for bipolar disorder were tested in adults, and only a few have been well-studied in children and adolescents.
-Children do seem to be more prone to side effects from some of these drugs, such as weight gain and changes in blood sugar and cholesterol caused by some atypical antipsychotics.
-Ask your child's health care provider what symptoms to watch for.
-The FDA has issued a warning that using some types of antidepressants may increase the risk of suicide in children.
+- Monitor side effects.
+Most drugs used for bipolar disorder (including mood-stabilizers, antipsychotic medications, and even antidepressants) were originally tested in adults, and only a few have been well-studied in children and adolescents.
+Some children are more prone to side effects from some of these drugs, such as weight gain and changes in blood sugar and cholesterol caused by some atypical antipsychotics.
+Ask your child's health care provider what symptoms to watch for and you may need to routinely monitor bloodwork.
+The FDA has issued a warning that using some types of antidepressants or other medicines used to treat depression may increase the risk of suicide in children, adolescents and young adults up to 24 years old.

-Talk to your child's teachers.
+- Talk to your child's teachers.
 In some cases, a child with bipolar disorder may need special allowances at school.
-He or she may need extra breaks or less homework during difficult times.
+They may need extra breaks or less homework during difficult times.
 So work out an agreement with your child's teachers or the school principal.
-In some cases, you may need to take your child out of school for a while, at least until his or her bipolar symptoms stabilize.
+In some cases, you may need to take your child out of school for a while, at least until their bipolar symptoms stabilize.

-Consider family therapy.
+- Consider family therapy.
 Having a child with bipolar disorder can be disruptive to the whole family.
 It can put extra stress on your marriage.
-Your other children may not understand what's wrong with their sibling, or they may be resentful of all the attention he or she is getting.
+Your other children may not understand what's wrong with their sibling, or they may be resentful of all the attention they are getting.
 Going to family therapy can help you all recognize and deal with these issues.